Joanne Hadjia

-Joanne Hadjia (born 7 November 1990 in Sydney) is an Australian singer best known simply as Joey Djia (formerly known as Joelle until 2016, NOWIMJOEY until 2017, JOEY until 2018) and for competing in the fourth season of The X Factor Australia as part of the duo Good Question and in the fifth season as a solo singer.
+Joanne Hadjia (born 7 November 1990 in Sydney), known professionally as Joey Djia (formerly known as Joelle until 2016, NOWIMJOEY until 2017, JOEY until 2018), is an Australian singer.
+She is first known as a contestant in the fourth season of The X Factor Australia, where she performed as part of the duo Good Question, and later in the show's fifth season as a solo act.

-As of July 2016, Hadjia went under the name Joey.
-Her debut studio album is due in 2017, titled Enough.
+Alongside her music career, she has ventured into business, owning a recording studio chain, media company, running a baby clothing brand and a vending machine business with her husband.

-Early life
+Personal life

-Joanne Hadjia is from Sydney.
-She was a student at the University of Western Sydney.
+Joanne Hadjia, also known as Joey Djia, is from Sydney, Australia.
+She married Omar Kadir in 2021 and has two sets of fraternal twins born November 2022 and July 2024.
+She owns various businesses including RecordBook; a 5 recording studio chain in North Hollywood, California, Djia Media, Inc.; a media and marketing company, Imonlylittle; an online brand as well as other businesses such as an Sydney wide vending machine business with her husband.
+She attended the University of Western Sydney.

 Career

-She originally tried to kickstart her career in LA when she was 19 and was signed to a small independent label.
+Hadjia originally tried to kickstart her career in Los Angeles when she was 19 and was signed to a small independent label.
 Hadjia released her first single entitled "Thought It Was You" which was produced by Sergio 'Don Dolla' Selim.
 Following the disbandment of Good Question, Hadjia announced that she would return to her solo career.